11 Reasons the USA & the World Will End Within the Next 100 Years

 I am working on a really long piece to demonstrate this.
 This topic continues is point 11.

-Once the machines replace the need for human work, what do you think people will do with unlimited free time?
+Once machines replace the need for human work, what do you think people will do with unlimited free time?
 The pursuit of pleasure and sensual self-indulgence, or simply: hedonism.
-Some philosphers think hedonism is the ultimate goal of humanity, while others such as myself think that is the anti-thesis, anti-climax, meaningless descent of humanity that will suck all joy from the human spirit.
+Some philosophers think hedonism is the ultimate goal of humanity, while others such as myself think that is the anti-thesis, anti-climax, meaningless descent of humanity that will suck all joy from the human spirit.
+This is divided into sub-sections.

 The amount of time people spend viewing entertainment grows yearly.
 Perhaps this is because the work week has declined for 100’s of years, as well as the average age of retirement.
 More leisure (free time) is the result of less work.
 So, with no work necessary, and living wage checks (as many futurists like myself predict), what do you think most people will do?